The shifted proper orthogonal decomposition: A mode decomposition for multiple transport phenomena

 In comparison to the pressure pulse example, cf. Fig.\ \ref{fig_sPOD1D}, left, the convergence is worse but still the relative mean error decreases to a value of slightly less than $1\%$.
 Due to the used constant shift velocities and the complexity of the transport phenomenon, a much smaller error cannot be expected.
-In the insets of Fig.\ \ref{fig:vortexPair_scan}, right, the criteria \eqref{defConvergence} are investigated.
-The first inset shows the ratio $\max(\Sigma_r^k)/\min(\tilde \Sigma^k)$ plotted over the iterations for both the primary and the secondary vortex pair.
-The criterion $\min(\tilde \Sigma^k)\geq \max(\Sigma_r^k)$ is satisfied from iterations 9 and 12 on, respectively.
-In the second inset, the iterations of the maximum relative orthogonality error
+In the insets of Fig.\ \ref{fig:vortexPair_scan}, right, two further convergence criteria are investigated which are introduced in the following.

 Two important properties of the SVD are the orthogonality of the approximation to the residual and that the smallest singular value of the approximation is not smaller than the biggest singular value of the residual.
 These two properties are essential for the optimality of the POD.
 We formulate their analogues for the case of multiple moving frames: